AlexShows/tsStego/README.md

 An implementation of simple stegonography in C++.

-Currently this just takes a text file input and a PNG file input, merges the text file into the PNG file, and then outputs a resulting PNG file.
-Also, it will reverse the operation to extract a text file from a PNG file with a message encoded inside it.
+Given a text file input and a PNG file input, it encrypts and merges the text file into the PNG file, then outputs the new file (which will likely look just like the original to the naked eye).

+Conversely, it can reverse the operation to extract a text file from a PNG file with a message encoded inside it.

 ![Simple Stegonography](https://raw.github.com/AlexShows/tsStego/master/SimpleStego.png)